 Parents may feel as though their baby is starting to have a better understanding of what they are saying to them by month 10.
 Babies may also begin to pull themselves up to standing and could move around with greater ease with the aid of nearby objects.

 Around the eleventh month, many babies will be able to stand unassisted for a few seconds.
-They may begin to understand instructions and parents may even hear them start to say other words.
+They may begin to take a few cautious steps and start exploring their surroundings by climbing.

 While some infants will fit in with these milestones, many will take things at their own pace and do things earlier or later than expected.